GoogleCloudPlatform/workflows-demos/workspace-integration/sheets-to-workflows/README.md

-# Google Workspace and Workflows integration
+# Triggering Workflows from Google Sheets

-In this sample, we show you how to use [Google Workspace](https://workspace.google.com/) as a frontend for Workflows.
+In this sample, we show you how to trigger Workflows from Google Sheets.

 More specifically:

 1. A Google Form captures the Virtual Machine (VM) creation requests.
 1. A Google Sheet saves the responses from the Google Form with an approved checkbox.
-1. When the approved checkbox is enabled by a human, an App Script calls a workflow with the supplied VM parameters from the form.
+1. When the approved checkbox is selected, an App Script calls a workflow with the supplied VM parameters from the form.
 1. The workflow calls the Compute Engine API to create the VM for the user.